seattlerb/zentest/README.txt

 ** DESCRIPTION:

+ZenTest provides 3 different tools: zentest, unit_diff, and autotest.

 ZenTest scans your target and unit-test code and writes your missing code based on simple naming rules, enabling XP at a much quicker pace.
 ZenTest only works with Ruby and Test::Unit.

+unit_diff is a command-line filter to diff expected results from actual results and allow you to quickly see exactly what is wrong.

+autotest is a continous testing facility meant to be used during development.
+As soon as you save a file, autotest will run the corresponding dependent tests.

 There are two strategies intended for ZenTest: test conformance auditing and rapid XP.